 Supply Chain Concerns In Foreign Military Sales

 Supply chain woes are the fastest way to choke an entire flight operation.
 Nothing makes your MC rates drop like a stone faster than log-jammed parts.
 But it doesn’t have to be that way.
 Government Procurement, operated by Greenwood Aerospace, is your one-stop shop for reliable and timely parts procurement.
 Whether you manage a U.S. government or military fleet or buy parts for a foreign military sales program, we will source your parts so you don’t have to.

 Also, we offer storage solutions for parts.

-So you can order parts you don’t have storage capacity for but know you’ll need them, and we will issue them upon request.
+So you can order parts you don’t have storage capacity for but know you’ll need, and we will issue them upon request.
 We also provide kitting services for part kits when multiple vendors are involved.
 Instead of waiting for the parts to trickle in, we will buy them, package them, and ship them as a kit to you.
 We streamline your maintenance process so you can stay focused on serving the fleet instead of getting stuck trying to source parts.
 Call us to see what services are the right fit for your fleet!

 Contact Greenwood Aerospace Today for Your Aircraft Parts Needs

 Looking for a trusted name in the aerospace industry to handle all your contract needs?
 Contact Greenwood Aerospace today, and discover what of our over 40 years of experience can bring to your flight program, including: